akka/akka-persistence-r2dbc/docs/src/main/paradox/projection.md

 * `Int`
 * `Long`
 * Any other type that has a configured Akka Serializer is stored with base64 encoding of the serialized bytes.

+## Publish events for lower latency

+To reduce the latency until the Projection finds and process new events you can enable the feature described in @ref:[eventsBySlices documentation](query.md#publish-events-for-lower-latency-of-eventsbyslices).